pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 Dependency specifiers
 =====================

-*Formerly known as PEP 508*

-This document describes the dependency specifiers format.
+This document describes the dependency specifiers format as originally specified in :pep:`508`.

 The job of a dependency is to enable tools like pip [#pip]_ to find the right package to install.
 Sometimes this is very loose - just specifying a name, and